nickdelnano/recently-played-playlists-parser/README.md

 The code then merges the results of each `Playlist` evaluation as it walks back up the AST.
 When the entire AST is evaluated, it makes a second call to recently-played-playlists to create the playlist.

-Here is the evaluation of the AST constructed by the parser:
+Here is the evaluation of the AST that the parser emits:
 ```
 let rec eval_playlist_expr e username =
     match e with